emilpriver/go-hugo-portfolio/content/blog/ocaml/ocaml-introduction.md

 Let's start by creating a function and a variable and using them.

-To create a variable in Haskell, you can use the following syntax:
+To create a variable in Ocaml, you can use the following syntax:

 ```ocaml
 let variable = "Hello :D" in